AJ2O/aws-whitepapers-summary/Storage/storage-services-overview.md

   - Helpful for security audits, learning the customer base, and understanding the S3 bill

 ## Cost Model
-- Pay only for the storage actually used
 - **3 pricing components:**
   - Storage (per GB/month)
   - Data transfer in or out (per GB/month)
-  - Requests (per thousand requests/month)
+  - Requests (per 1,000 requests/month)

 # Amazon Glacier
 [Amazon Glacier](https://aws.amazon.com/glacier/) provides low-cost, highly durable, highly secure archive storage in the cloud.
 Data is stored as archives, the Glacier equivalent to S3 objects, and archives can represent a single file, or several files.
 Archives are then stored in vaults, the Glacier equivalent to S3 buckets.
 Data can be seamlessly moved between Glacier and S3 using [lifecycle policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html).